Marceli Landsberg: World War II

 In 1939, after the outbreak of the World War II, he escaped with his wife to Lwów.
 He worked there a department director in a Russian hospital.
 In 1941–42 he was a department director in the Jewish Hospital in Lwów.

 He returned to Warsaw and was forced to settle in the Warsaw Ghetto, where he was an internal medicine consultant, as well as a lecturer on courses for physicians and students.
 In 1942, he escaped from the ghetto with his daughters.
 He hid under a false name in the "Aryan" part of Warsaw.
 He worked as a male nurse and physician.
 He took part in an underground activity.

 Academics

-After the II World War he worked as a director of a hospital in Chojny (southern district of Łódź) from 1945–46, later as a director of a hospital in Radogoszcz (northern district of Lodz) in 1946–47.
+After the II World War he worked as a director of a hospital in Chojny (southern district of Łódź) from 1945 to 1946, later as a director of a hospital in Radogoszcz (northern district of Lodz) in 1946–47.

 In 1947 he earned his habilitation at the Medical Faculty of the University of Łódź.
 On 1 October 1950, he became an associate professor in the Medical Academy in Lodz, as well as a director of the Contagious Clinic in the Academy.